20 Dog Body Language And Behaviors That Every Pet Lovers Should Know

 16. Tongue Flicking

-Additionally, dogs may flick their tongues when they are nervous or anxious.
-It can be a sign of stress or discomfort.
-Dogs also use their tongues to clean themselves, their fur, and even their wounds.
-It is a natural behavior for dogs, and it serves various purposes in their daily lives.
+Besides this, dogs also flick their tongues when they're nervous or anxious which is a signal for stress or discomfort.
+Dogs also use their tongues to clean up themselves, their fur, and even their wounds which is a natural canine behavior with various purposes in the dog's life.

 17. Yawning